myIR, payments and more

 Paying AIL instead of deducting NRWT

 A decision to pay AIL instead of NRWT cannot be retrospective.
 There may be occasions when you pay AIL on some interest, when you should have deducted NRWT.
 If this happens, you need to let us know as you will have under-deducted tax.
 This is because AIL is generally paid on interest at a rate of 2% but the NRWT rates are higher than the AIL rate.
+If this applies to you write to our non-resident centre with the following information

 - how the underpayment happened